-Figures~\ref{Cvstegge}(b)-\ref{Cvstegge}(o) show the time evolution of $C(t)$ for other 14 coupling configurations.
-In these cases, the phase $\phi(k)$ works in Eq.~(\ref{selfenergy}).
+Figure~\ref{Cvstegge}b-o show the time evolution of $C(t)$ for other 14 coupling configurations.
+In these cases, the phase $\phi(k)$ works in Equation~(\ref{selfenergy}).
 Thus, the concurrences depend on the sign of $\delta$ when the two giant atoms are in the initial states $|eg\rangle$ or $|ge\rangle$.
 For most coupling configurations, the concurrences decay to zero as the time increases.
 In particular, for the AAAB, AABA, AABB, ABBB, and BBAA coupling configurations, the concurrence decays very slowly under some parameter conditions.
-For example, in the AABB-coupling case, the concurrences for the initial states $|eg\rangle$ and $|ge\rangle$ maintain mostly around 0.5 in the concerned timescale, as shown by the red dots in Fig.~\ref{Cvstegge}(d).
-To explain this feature, we substitute $d=1$ and $\delta=0.3$ into Eq.~(\ref{transitionrates}) and obtain $\Gamma_{-g}\xi/g^{2}\approx 1.3\times10^{-4}$.
-This result is consistent with that in Fig.~\ref{bartransitionrates}(a).
+For example, in the AABB-coupling case, the concurrences for the initial states $|eg\rangle$ and $|ge\rangle$ maintain mostly $\approx0.5$ in the concerned timescale, as shown by the red dots in Figure~\ref{Cvstegge}d.
+To explain this feature, we substitute $d=1$ and $\delta=0.3$ into Equation~(\ref{transitionrates}) and obtain $\Gamma_{-g}\xi/g^{2}\approx 1.3\times10^{-4}$.
+This result is consistent with that in Figure~\ref{bartransitionrates}a.
 In this case, the population of the state $|\psi_{-}\rangle$ can maintain its initial value over a long timescale.
-It implies that the state $|\psi_{-}\rangle$ is almost a dark state in the concerned timescale~\cite{{vanLoo2013,Zanner2022}}.
-Therefore, we can generate steady-state entanglement between the two giant atoms by properly choosing the parameters and the coupling configurations.
+This feature can also be observed in the AAAB- and ABBB-coupling configurations, as shown by the blue dashed curves in Figure~\ref{Cvstegge}b,h.
+Therefore, by properly choosing the parameters and the coupling configurations, we can generate a relatively steady entanglement between the two giant atoms on a relatively long timescale.